OpenstackForkedProjects/openstack-tutorial/tutorial/keystone.rst

 database, which means that we are going to run commands similar to the previous one a lot of times.

-In Kilo and Liberty the eventlet is depricated in favor of a separate web server with WSGI extentions.
+In Kilo and Liberty the eventlet is deprecated in favor of a separate web server with WSGI extentions.
 We will use the mod_wsgi module of Apache HTTP to provide requests on port 5000 and 35357.

 Go to the **auth-node** and as a first step disable the keystone service for starting the automatically after installation::

-    echo "manual" > /etc/init/keystone.override
+    root@auth-node:~# echo "manual" > /etc/init/keystone.override

 Proceed with installing the keystone and all the needed packages::

-    root@auth-node:~# aptitude install keystone python-openstackclient apache2 libapache2-mod-wsgi memcached python-memcache
+    root@auth-node:~# apt-get install keystone python-openstackclient apache2 libapache2-mod-wsgi memcached python-memcache

 This step installes also the `keystone-pythonclient` package (as adependency of the keystone package) which is the CLI for interactig with keystone.